 And don’t forget, exercise isn’t the only part of weight loss and getting in shape.

 What is the best strategy for reaching your weight loss goals?

-According to Total Health Magazine, there are a few keys to staying healthy, in general.
+Total Health Magazine says there are a few keys to staying healthy, in general.
 They say a good diet paired with strategically timed meals, exercising on a regular basis, getting adequate sleep, managing stress and keeping a positive attitude are great ways to stay healthy and happy.